Where to Discuss?

 2. Four Corners: top_left, top_right, bottom_left, bottom_right.

-We need to define the cell range for that eight border format setting.
-These eight has different cell range.
-To avoid long unreadable code, we need to make a shortcut of the method.
+We need to define the cell range for these eight border settings, each with a different cell range.
+To avoid writing long, unreadable code, we create a shortcut method.

 def _format_cell_rectangle(self,